A Stradivarius or just Stradi = various?

 Antonio Stradivari examining an instrument, in a Romantic 19th - century print

-It is the Stradivarius design that is referred to on all labels which appear on the inside of violins made in the fashion of Stradivarius.
+It is the Stradivarius design that is referred to on all labels which appear on the inside of violins made in the fashion and style of Stradivarius.
 It is a credit to the original designer and not proof positive that the violin was made in Cremona, Italy by the great man in the 1700's.

-So there is your myth.
+So there in a nut shell is your myth.

-The Stradivarius violin design itself, masterminded and perfected by Antonio Stradivari was believed to be so perfect that he incorporated advanced geometry and mathematics into his violin building and prepared unique woods with secret chemical techniques including minerals such as potassium silicate, sodium, potassium borate and Bianca.
+The Stradivarius violin design itself, masterminded and perfected by Antonio Stradivari was believed to be so perfect, that he incorporated advanced geometry and mathematics into his violin building and prepared unique woods, with secret chemical techniques, including minerals such as potassium silicate, sodium, potassium borate and Bianca.

 It is to this creative technology we look and in which it is believed to be the secret behind the distinctive mellow tones.
 Many experts believe that Stradivari used such secret methods which both enhanced the quality of the wood he used and thus the sound it created and itt is this special feature along with the fact that no two violins sound exactly alike which makes his violins so unique.